Global and European temperature

 Temperature changes also influence other aspects of the climate system which can impact on human activities, including sea level, intensity and frequency of floods and droughts, biota and food productivity and infectious diseases.
 In addition to the global average target, seasonal variations and spatial distributions of temperature change are important, for example to understand the risks that current climate poses to human and natural systems and to assess how these may be impacted by future climate change.

-Degrees Celsius and degrees Celsius per decade.
+Units are degrees Celsius (°C) and degrees Celsius per decade (°C/decade).

 Policy context and targets